Béla Bartók: World War II and final years (1940–1945)

-Béla Bartók died at age 64 in a hospital in New York City from complications of leukemia (specifically, of secondary polycythemia) on 26 September 1945.
+Bartók died on 26 September 1945 in a hospital in New York City from complications of leukemia (specifically, of secondary polycythemia), aged 64.
 His funeral was attended by only ten people.
 Aside from his widow and their son, other attendees included György Sándor.

 Bartók's body was initially interred in Ferncliff Cemetery in Hartsdale, New York.
-During the final year of communist Hungary in the late 1980s, the Hungarian government, along with his two sons, Béla III and Péter, requested that his remains be exhumed and transferred back to Budapest for burial, where Hungary arranged a state funeral for him on 7 July 1988.
-He was re-interred at Budapest's Farkasréti Cemetery, next to the remains of Ditta, who died in 1982, one year after what would have been Béla Bartók's 100th birthday.
+In 1988, the Hungarian government, along with his two sons, requested that his remains be exhumed and transferred to Budapest for burial.
+He was re-interred at Budapest's Farkasréti Cemetery after a state funeral on 7 July 1988, next to the remains of Ditta (who died in 1982, one year after what would have been his 100th birthday).

-The two unfinished works were later completed by his pupil Tibor Serly.
-György Sándor was the soloist in the first performance of the Third Piano Concerto on 8 February 1946.
+The two unfinished works were completed by his pupil Tibor Serly.
+Sándor was the soloist in the first performance of the Third Piano Concerto, on 8 February 1946.
 Ditta Pásztory-Bartók later played and recorded it.
 The Viola Concerto was revised and published in the 1990s by Bartók's son; this version may be closer to what Bartók intended.
 Concurrently, Peter Bartók, in association with Argentine musician Nelson Dellamaggiore, worked to reprint and revise past editions of the Third Piano Concerto.

 Music

-Bartók's music reflects two trends that dramatically changed the sound of music in the 20th century: the breakdown of the diatonic system of harmony that had served composers for the previous two hundred years; and the revival of nationalism as a source for musical inspiration, a trend that began with Mikhail Glinka and Antonín Dvořák in the last half of the 19th century.
-In his search for new forms of tonality, Bartók turned to Hungarian folk music, as well as to other folk music of the Carpathian Basin and even of Algeria and Turkey; in so doing he became influential in that stream of modernism which used indigenous music and techniques.
+Bartók's music reflects two trends that dramatically changed the sound of music in the 20th century: the breakdown of the diatonic system of harmony that had served composers for the previous 200 years and the revival of nationalism as a source for musical inspiration, a trend that began with Mikhail Glinka and Antonín Dvořák in the last half of the 19th century.
+In his search for new forms of tonality, Bartók turned to Hungarian folk music, other folk music of the Carpathian Basin, and even that of Algeria and Turkey; in so doing he became influential in that stream of modernism which used indigenous music and techniques.

-One characteristic style of music is his Night music, which he used mostly in slow movements of multi-movement ensemble or orchestral compositions in his mature period.
+One characteristic style of music is his "night music", which he used mostly in slow movements of multi-movement ensemble or orchestral compositions in his mature period.
 It is characterised by "eerie dissonances providing a backdrop to sounds of nature and lonely melodies".
-An example is the third movement (Adagio) of his Music for Strings, Percussion and Celesta.
+An example is the third movement (Adagio) of Music for Strings, Percussion and Celesta.
 His music can be grouped roughly in accordance with the different periods in his life.